vertica/spark-connector/README.md

 ### Scala

-For the Scala API, Spark 3.0.0 and above use Scala 2.12.
+For the Spark connector, Spark 3.0.0 and above use Scala 2.12.
 You will need to use a compatible Scala version (2.12.x).

 ### AWS S3